This question comes from the same author as the last hypothetical question that was asked.

 fevers come back)

-davey: the perfect comforting daddy and hus
+davey: the perfect comforting daddy and husband

 who stayed right by our side making the stay a